Introduction to the College

 There is also an administrative office within each College which carries out specific centralised functions on behalf of their schools (see College Office).

-The seven College of Science and Engineering schools are:
+The seven College Schools are:

 As a major, comprehensive university we conduct research of the highest standard across a broad spectrum of disciplines.